JeSuisUneLicorne/Connect4-Play/readme.md

 **About**

+This project by [Daniel Özyurt](https://github.com/dan8510) and [Julian Zimmermann](https://github.com/JeSuisUneLicorne) is the coursework for Web Applications class at [University of Applied Sciences Constance (HTWG Konstanz)](https://www.htwg-konstanz.de/) for fall 2021.

 ---

-Coursework for our Web Applications class of fall 2021.

 **Screenshots**